brjathu/PHALP/README.md

-If you want to use the code inside your own code snippet , you can use the following code to run the tracker on a video.
+If you want to use the code inside your own code snippet, you can use the following code to run the tracker on a video.

 <p align="center"><img src="./assets/imgs/code.png" width="800"></p>